yashjain28/splunk-service/Readme.md

 * `SplunkSetup` - a setup service that creates users and ensures all constants are set.
 This service should only be run once.

-* `SplunkPublishToCloud` - a service which published data to Splunk Cloud, the data is the mqtt message payload, which it is subsrcibed to.
+* `SplunkPublishToCloud` - a service which publishes to Splunk Cloud.
+Published data is from the mqtt message payload of the subscribed topic.
+Another service can be created to publish data from some other source.

 ### Triggers
 `SplunkOnDataReceive` - This trigger activates when data is published on the _deviceData_ message topic.
 It triggers _SplunkPublishToCloud_ service to publish the data on the message topic.